JuKu/nlp-prototype/README.md

 # nlp-prototype

-Some prototypes for an university project
+Some prototypes for an university project.
+This is a monorepo containing the library and an intellij plugin to use this.